-Freshmen and Sophomores

-Minimum 3.8 GPA and a minimum of 10 points from the list of approved activities.

-Juniors and Seniors

-Minimum 3.8 weighted GPA and a minimum of 20 points from the list of approved activities.

-Approved activities and the point values are listed below (students must be actively involved members of the activity, in good standing and maintain that involvement and standing through the completion of the activity/season).
+Freshmen & Sophomores: Minimum 3.8 GPA and minimum of 10 points from the list of approved activities.
+Juniors & Seniors: Minimum 3.8 weighted GPA and a minimum of 20 points from the list of approved activities.
+Approved activities and the point values are listed below.
+Students must be actively involved members of the activity, in good standing and maintain that involvement and standing through the completion of the activity/season.

-National Honor Society 10 points
+National Honor Society: 10 points

 Involvement as described above in each activity listed below is 5 points.
-(Involvement in one or more athletic team/cheerleading squad is 5 points total for each school year.)
+(Involvement in one or more athletic team/cheerleading squad is 5 points total for each school year.

-- Student Council

-- Academic Challenge

-- · Math Club

-- Leadership Council

-- Student Council

-- Mock Trial

-- LEOs Club
+Student Council Academic Challenge Math Club Leadership Council Student Council Mock Trial

-- Key Club
+LEO's Club Key Club Foreign Language Club

-- Informed Teens

-- Yearbook

-- L'Express